Lech Wałęsa: Early life

-Wałęsa was born in Popowo, Reichsgau Danzig-West Prussia, Germany (German-occupied Poland).
-His father, Bolesław Wałęsa (1908–1945), was a carpenter who was rounded up and interned in a forced labour camp at Młyniec (outpost of KL Stutthof) by the German occupying forces before Lech was born.
+Wałęsa was born in Popowo, Lipno county in the present-day Kuyavian-Pomeranian voivodeship, then under Nazi German occupation.
+His father, Bolesław Wałęsa (1909–1945), was a carpenter who was rounded up and interned in a forced labour camp at Młyniec (outpost of KL Stutthof) by the German occupying forces before Lech was born.
 Bolesław returned home after the war but died two months later from exhaustion and illness.
-Lech's mother, Feliksa Wałęsa (née Kamieńska; 1916–1975), has been credited with shaping her son's beliefs and tenacity.
+Lech's mother, Feliksa Wałęsa (née Kamieńska; 1915–1976), has been credited with shaping her son's beliefs and tenacity.

-When Lech was nine, Feliksa married her brother-in-law, Stanisław Wałęsa (1916–1981), a farmer.
-Lech had three elder full siblings; Izabela (1934–2012), Edward (born 1937), and Stanisław (born 1939); and three younger half-brothers; Tadeusz (born 1946), Zygmunt (born 1948), and Wojciech (1951–1988).
+After Bolesław's death, Feliksa remarried her brother-in-law, Stanisław Wałęsa (1917–1981), a farmer.
+Lech had three elder full siblings; Izabela (1935–2012), Edward (born 1937) and Stanisław (born 1940); and three younger half-brothers; Tadeusz (born 1945), Zygmunt (born 1948) and Wojciech (1950–1988).
 In 1973, Lech's mother and stepfather emigrated to the US for economic reasons.
-They lived in Jersey City, New Jersey, where Feliksa died in a car accident in 1975, and Stanisław died of a heart attack in 1981.
+They lived in Jersey City, New Jersey, where Feliksa died in a car accident in 1976 and Stanisław died of a heart attack in 1981.
 Both of them were buried in Poland.